jup-ag/space-station/guides/100-spot/300-dca/100-how-to-create-dca.md

     - Tokens purchased.
     - Average purchase price.
     - Next scheduled transaction, and more.
-    - To learn more about what each stat means, read here [interlink].
+    - To learn more about what each detail means, [read here](./interface).
-3. You can also [close/cancel your plan](./101-how-to-manage-dca.md) at any time.
+3. You can also [close/cancel your plan](./how-to-manage-dca) at any time.

 ![DCA Active](./img/dca-100-6.png)

-## Tips for Success

-- **Start small:** Experiment with a small amount until you’re comfortable.
-- **Stay consistent:** DCA works best when you stick to your plan over time.
-- **Diversify:** Consider setting up multiple DCA plans for different tokens.